-If you do want one, though, they’re easy to obtain, incredibly good value for money, and offer fast data speeds due to LTE coverage across much of the country.
+If you do want a SIM card, though, they’re easy to obtain, incredibly good value for money, and offer fast data speeds due to LTE coverage across much of the country.

 Here’s what you need to know.

 There are three cell networks in Latvia, operated by Bite, LMT, and Tele2.
-LMT has the widest coverage, followed by Tele2, and then Bite.
+LMT is the most popular option, and has the best 2G and 3G coverage, followed by Tele2 and then Bite.

 Here’s what the mall looks like from the outside: